The business world and the public sector

-If you would like to enter into a research collaboration with Aarhus School of Architecture, we need to be able to relate your project to the School’s focus areas in research.
+If you would like to enter into a research collaboration with Aarhus School of Architecture, we need to be able to relate your project to the School’s focus areas in research and adhere to our Code of Conduct.
 It is important to us that your proposal is relevant and benefits you as well as us and that the project has a significant development or research potential.

 We do not take on assignments for private individuals.

 Research partnerships may, for instance, be about developing knowledge, surveys and mapping, pilot projects or experiments and future scenarios.

 If you want to discuss an idea for research collaboration, feel free to contact teaching associate professor Anne Mette Boye.

 Examples of research collaboration:

 - A Structural Image of East Jutland – A collaboration with Business Region Aarhus, The Triangle Region, and Realdania on the development of a professional foundation for resilient regional urbanization.

 - Modular Systems in Building Cultural Heritage – A partnership with Faaborg-Midtfyn Municipality on testing new methods for transforming empty buildings worthy of preservation for new uses.

 - Rethinking Tourism in a Coastal City – A demo project carried out in collaboration with Ringkøbing-Skjern Municipality on using architecture to influence tourism through improved everyday experiences.